 On first impressions it does not seem to contradict the principles of the GRI or ISO standards.
 Of course, the question as to whether these reports are still balanced may be raised.
 Often they cover only positive stories and ignore negative experiences.
 However, with the development of the GRI Standards 2016, there is a clear encouragement to make the reports more reader-friendly.

 The reports which are in accordance with GRI have to follow a certain procedure to identify the stakeholders, define the material topics and report on them according to the requirements set forth in the standards.
 To add personal stories is not required, but it is also not forbidden.

 What would you advise to a client that wishes to use personal stories in their sustainability reports?

 We very much welcome the trend to use new approaches to make sustainability reporting more ‘sexy’.
-Personal stories can contribute to that as well as live images, interviews etc. It’s important for us that the stories are carefully selected and follow a clear scientific-based procedure.
-We would avoid leading questions in the interviews, for example, and ensure that the stories are real and representative of the broad scope of ideas and opinions.
+Personal stories can contribute to this as well as live images, interviews, etc. It’s important for us that the stories are carefully selected and follow a clear scientific-based procedure.
+We would avoid leading questions in the interviews, and ensure that the stories are real and representative of the broad scope of ideas and opinions.

 In addition, we would advise to distinguish them clearly as stories and separate them from the general reporting sections in colour style or format.
 The stories should not prevent the interested reader from finding the particular information he or she seeks.